What is a Certified Scrum Product Owner®?

-Fist to five,
+Fist to five

 - State an action the group should take or show their level of support to a story item.

-As a product owner if you want to explore a story in detail, Open ended questions are a great way.
-By asking open ended questions you offer people an opportunity to share more information, feelings, attitudes and understanding of the topic.
+- As a Product Owner, if you want to explore a story in detail, Open-ended questions are a great way.
+By asking open-ended questions you offer people an opportunity to share more information, feelings, attitudes and understanding of the topic.

 Who is responsible for the product backlog?

-|Writes story level Acceptance criteria and Definition of done.||Writes high level Acceptance criteria|
+|Writes story level Acceptance criteria and Definition of done.||Writes high-level Acceptance criteria.|

-|Interacts with internal stakeholders||Interacts with external stakeholders|
+|Interacts with internal stakeholders.||Interacts with external stakeholders.|

 |Focus on immediate delivery and product value.
-Attends scrum meeting, retrospectives, product demo etc.||Has a long-term vision for the product, interacts with sales, marketing and other external stakeholders|
+Attends Scrum meetings, retrospectives, product demo etc.||Has a long-term vision for the product, interacts with sales, marketing and other external stakeholders.|

 Q. Do I need to take any test to become CSPO®?

-A. No, on successful completion of the course, you will receive Certified Scrum Product Owner® (CSPO®) Certificate.
+A. No, on successful completion of the course, you will receive a Certified Scrum Product Owner® (CSPO®) Certificate.